 Footage has emerged showing him signing for President Jacob Zuma at the ruling ANC party’s 100th anniversary celebrations in 2012.

-In a statement the ANC said Jantjie previously did work for them, but the party had “not been aware of any of complaints regarding the quality of services.”
+In a statement the ANC said Jantjie previously did work for it, but the party had “not been aware of any of complaints regarding the quality of services”.

 ‘Vanished into thin air’